 This past October I had the chance to spend three wonderful nights at the Avani when doing a fellowship in Zambia.
-The Avani exceeded my expectations on pretty much every level.
-From the moment you arrive and the warm welcome the staff are attentive and friendly.
-And the surroundings are immaculate, safe and simply magical.
+From the moment I arrived I felt welcome and safe.
+Staff are attentive and friendly and the surroundings are immaculate and magical.

 It’s All About Location

-Just like the famous real estate slogan: location, location, location, any resort is highly dependent on location.
+Just like that real estate adage: it’s all about location.
 The Avani Victoria Falls in Livingstone has location in spades.
 Imagine waking up and opening your drapes to see zebras all over the courtyard grazing on grass.
-Now imagine driving back on your shuttle at night after a long day working or exploring and finding a Bull Elephant crossing the road with a small entourage.
-You get all that and more at The Avani.
+Now imagine driving back on your shuttle at night after a long day working or exploring and finding a bull elephant crossing the road with a small entourage.
+You get all that and more at The Avani Victoria Falls.
+Even now, writing this and reflecting on being there, I can’t help but shake my head in wonder at how incredible it was watching wildlife peacefully grazing while tourists stroll past.

 The Avani Victoria Falls is not far from the banks of the Zambezi River, in the Mosi-Oa-Tunya National Park.
-The resort itself is listed at three stars, but I would rate it much higher.
-There are 221 en suite rooms on the resort and there are numerous spaces equipped for conference capabilities as well.
-Every room has either a view of the landscaped in ground pool at the heart of the resort, where wildlife can be spotted daily as well, or a view of the lush SubSharan bush.
+Rated at three stars, this resort felt much higher to me.
+There are 221 en suite rooms and numerous spaces equipped for conference capabilities as well.
+Every room has either a view of the landscaped in ground pool at the heart of the resort, where wildlife can be spotted daily as well, or a view of the lush SubSaharan bush.

-The rooms are decorated in a Moroccan style that is charming and reminds you that you are immersed in a completely different culture.
-Each of the rooms has ample space for at least 2 people and a family could manage in the room that I stayed in.
+Moroccan style rooms are charming and remind you that you are immersed in a completely different culture.
+Each of the rooms has ample space for at least 2 people and a small family could manage in the room that I stayed in.
 There is a large bathroom space with shower and bathtub.

 There are two restaurants on property.
 Buffet style breakfasts and dinners are perfect for conference, business or family travel.
 This is not a place that stands on formality and yet there are many opportunities to enjoy traditional African dishes here.
 The grounds are lush and the grass is peppered with quirky animal sculptures.
 On arrival you will be escorted by shuttle to your room.
 You are likely to pass by a cute looking pond but beware the sign regarding a crocodile on the premises.
 If you are traveling with small children they will need close supervision due to the wildlife here.